 1. Promote Healthy Skin and Collagen Formation

-Including plenty of vitamin C foods in your diet can help keep your skin glowing, healthy and young.
-In fact, a major study published in the American Journal of Clinical Nutrition looked at the diets of over 4,000 women and found that consuming more high vitamin C foods was associated with a lower risk of skin wrinkles and dryness.
-(1) There is also some evidence that using a topical vitamin C serum could decrease the amount of skin redness following UVB exposure and may decrease sunburn cell formation by up t0 60 percent.
-(2)
+Including plenty of vitamin C foods in your diet can help keep your skin glowing and healthy.
+In fact, a major study published in the American Journal of Clinical Nutrition looked at the diets of over 4,000 women and found that consuming more high vitamin C foods was associated with a lower risk of wrinkles and dryness.

 2. Improve Iron Absorption

 Iron is a mineral that is vital to many aspects of health.
-Most importantly, iron is a major component of the hemoglobin found in your red blood cells and can help supply the cells throughout your body with oxygen.
-A deficiency in this key mineral can lead to iron-deficiency anemia, a condition characterized by anemia symptoms like weakness, shortness of breath and dizziness.
+Most importantly, it is a major component of the hemoglobin found in your red blood cells and can help supply the cells throughout your body with oxygen.

-Consuming vitamin C foods alongside iron can give iron absorption a serious boost to help prevent iron deficiency.
-In fact, one study actually found that taking 100 milligrams of vitamin C with a meal increased iron absorption by a whopping 67 percent.
-(5)
+Consuming vitamin C foods alongside iron can boost absorption of the important mineral to help prevent a deficiency.
+In fact, one study actually concluded that taking 100 milligrams of vitamin C with a meal increased iron absorption by a whopping 67 percent.